17 old wives’ tales about pregnancy, birth, and breastfeeding

 2. Heartburn while pregnant?
 Your baby will have a lot of hair.

 Surprisingly, there’s some truth to this pregnancy myth.
-A small study from Johns Hopkins Medicine found an association between the severity of a mother’s heartburn and the amount of hair her newborn has.
-Pregnant women who reported moderate or severe heartburn had babies with an average to above-average amount of hair, while those who did not experience heartburn had babies with less than average or no hair.
+A small study from Johns Hopkins Medicine found an association between the severity of a mother or birthing parent’s heartburn and the amount of hair a newborn has.
+Pregnant people who reported moderate or severe heartburn had babies with an average to above-average amount of hair, while those who did not experience heartburn had babies with less than average or no hair.
 Why would this be?
-While heartburn itself doesn’t cause a baby to have more hair at birth, increased levels of estrogen and progesterone—the hormones that relax the esophageal sphincter, leading to heartburn—may also contribute to fetal hair growth.
+While heartburn itself doesn’t cause a baby to have more hair at birth, increased levels of estrogen and progesterone — the hormones that relax the esophageal sphincter, leading to heartburn — may also contribute to fetal hair growth.

 3. A full moon can put you into labor.

-We like to blame the moon’s phases for weird happenings, personality and behavior changes, good luck and bad and even babies deciding to be born.
-Culturally, many tie the changing phases of the moon to a woman’s menstrual cycle, and anecdotally, doctors and nurses note an uptick in births during a full moon.
-However, while the moon can affect the ocean’s tide, it doesn’t cause moms to go into labor.
+We like to blame the moon’s phases for weird happenings, personality and behavior changes, good luck and bad, and even babies deciding to be born.
+Culturally, many tie the changing phases of the moon to someone’s menstrual cycle, and anecdotally, doctors and nurses note an uptick in births during a full moon.
+However, while the moon can affect the ocean’s tide, it doesn’t cause parents to go into labor.
 What could have an effect?
-Changing barometric pressure before a storm—though it’s pretty hard to directly track weather-related events, so research here is inconclusive.
+Changing barometric pressure before a storm — though it’s pretty hard to directly track weather-related events, so research here is inconclusive.

-According to this piece of folk knowledge, pregnancy cravings for salty and sour foods or proteins and savory foods mean you’re having a boy, while craving fruits, sweets or citrus means you’re having a girl.
+According to this piece of folk knowledge, pregnancy cravings for salty and sour foods or proteins and savory foods mean you’re having a boy, while craving fruits, sweets, or citrus means you’re having a girl.
 While doctors aren’t completely sure why cravings develop during pregnancy (though they suspect fluctuating hormones play a role), there is no link between pregnancy cravings and a baby’s gender.
-It’s important to note that food cravings during pregnancy also don’t seem related to mom lacking specific nutrients, either.
+It’s important to note that food cravings during pregnancy also don’t seem related to mothers and parents who lack specific nutrients, either.
 However, some non-food cravings can indicate mineral deficiency or anemia, so if you’re craving something not-edible, be sure to reach out to your doctor.

-OK, it doesn’t happen to every mom, but we’ll give it to you straight: there’s a good chance you’ll poop while pushing.
-Just know it’s no big deal for doctors and nurses—they’ve seen it all and will quickly clean it up—so you’ll likely not even know it happened.
+OK, it doesn’t happen to every mom or parent, but we’ll give it to you straight: There’s a good chance you’ll poop while pushing.
+Just know it’s no big deal for doctors and nurses — they’ve seen it all and will quickly clean it up — so you’ll likely not even know it happened.
 Look, it’s totally normal to be a little nervous about delivery.
-Take it one step at a time, talk through things with your doctor and trust your body.
+Take it one step at a time, talk through things with your doctor, and trust your body.
 Focus on the best part of giving birth: Meeting your baby!

 7. Skin-to-skin contact after birth helps breastfeeding.

 This is absolutely not a myth.
-That first hour after birth is often referred to as “the golden hour”—and for good reason.
-During this time, a mom is encouraged to place her baby unclothed or in only a diaper on her bare chest.
-Early skin-to-skin contact causes a release of oxytocin and provides unrestricted access to your breasts, which is key for milk stimulation, production and transfer.
-Skin-to-skin care is one of the most effective methods for promoting exclusive breastfeeding.
+That first hour after birth is often referred to as “the golden hour” — and for good reason.
+During this time, a mom or parent is encouraged to place a baby unclothed or in only a diaper on her bare chest.
+Early skin-to-skin contact causes a release of oxytocin and provides unrestricted access to the breasts, which is key for milk stimulation, supply, and demand.
+Skin-to-skin contact is one of the most effective methods for promoting breastfeeding.

 8. Breastfeeding comes easily.

-This common misconception can cause a lot of frustration for new moms.
-While breastfeeding is certainly a natural act, it’s not always easy.
+This common misconception can cause a lot of frustration for new moms or parents.
+Breastfeeding isn’t always easy.
 From getting a good latch to finding the best position to overcoming challenges like clogged milk ducts, there is a lot to learn.
-Your best bet is to educate yourself, connect with a lactation expert in a one-on-one consultation and know that you’ll be able to navigate any ups and downs on your breastfeeding journey.
+Your best bet is to educate yourself, connect with a lactation expert in a one-on-one consultation, and know that you’ll have expert support to be able to navigate any ups and downs on your breastfeeding journey.

 9. Eating oatmeal will increase your milk supply.

 Though some moms swear it helps their milk supply, there’s no scientific evidence that oatmeal boosts milk production.
-So we’re calling it a good old pregnancy myth.
-If anything, a bowl of oatmeal topped with fruit and nuts on a cool morning makes a healthy breakfast—and you need good-for-you nutrients so you can make milk for your baby.
+So we’re calling it a good old postpartum or pregnancy myth.
+If anything, a bowl of oatmeal topped with fruit and nuts on a cool morning makes a healthy breakfast — and you need good-for-you nutrients so you can make milk for your baby.

-While a healthy diet and hydration are important for new moms, what you drink probably doesn’t have much of an effect on your milk production.
-Despite this old wives’ tale, there’s no research-based connection between drinking cows’ milk and making breast milk.
+While a healthy diet and hydration are important for new moms and breastfeeding parents, what you drink probably doesn’t have much of an effect on your milk production.
+Despite this old wives’ tale, there’s no research-based connection between drinking cow’s milk and making breast milk.
 In fact, if your baby has an allergy or intolerance to dairy, drinking milk may cause an uncomfortable reaction.
 And while a polysaccharide in the barley used to make beer can stimulate prolactin, a hormone that contributes to milk production, the alcohol may have the opposite effect on your supply.

 If you’re looking to boost your milk supply, the tried-and-true way to do it is to nurse or pump more often.
-Eating a healthy, balanced diet of fruits, veggies, whole grains and proteins and taking prenatal vitamins will make for a well-balanced breastfeeding diet.
-You can also get a good dose of calcium from yogurt, cheese or non dairy foods such as dark green vegetables, seeds, nuts, beans and fish.
+Eating a healthy, balanced diet of fruits, veggies, whole grains, and proteins and taking prenatal vitamins will make for a well-balanced breastfeeding diet.
+You can also get a good dose of calcium from yogurt, cheese, or non-dairy foods such as dark green vegetables, seeds, nuts, beans, and fish.
+IBCLCs can specialize in nutrition and be an excellent addition to your prenatal-to-postpartum team to help decide on what meal plan would best suit your needs.

 11. You can’t get pregnant while breastfeeding.

-Mom, trust us here: This one is not true.
-Yes, breastfeeding can delay menstruation, and if you’re exclusively breastfeeding around the clock, your baby is under six months old and you haven’t had a period (also known as lactational amenorrhea method), your likelihood of getting pregnant is low.
-But a lot of factors can affect your fertility, plus you will ovulate before your first postpartum period and it’s hard to know when that’s happening—unless you’re monitoring your temperature and cervical mucus very closely.
-Also, there are a lot of factors that make this method less effective, including pumping instead of nursing, your baby sleeping for longer stretches and introducing solid food to name a few.
+Parents, trust us here: This one is not true.
+Yes, breastfeeding can delay menstruation, and if you’re exclusively breastfeeding around the clock, your baby is under six months old, and you haven’t had a period (also known as lactational amenorrhea method), your likelihood of getting pregnant is statistically lower.
+But a lot of factors can affect your fertility, plus you will ovulate before your first postpartum period and it’s hard to know when that’s happening — unless you’re monitoring your temperature and cervical mucus very closely.
+Also, there are a lot of factors that make this method less effective, including pumping instead of nursing, your baby sleeping for longer stretches, and introducing solid food, to name a few.

 The bottom line: You can get pregnant while breastfeeding.
-If you’re not ready for another little one, be sure to talk to your doctor about your birth control options.
+If you’re not ready for another little one, be sure to work with your doctor and IBCLC to determine the best birth control options for your situation while breastfeeding.

 12. You can’t eat spicy foods while breastfeeding.

-This one’s a pregnancy myth—eat what you want!
-Most babies are not bothered by what their moms choose to eat.
+This one’s a pregnancy myth — eat what you want!
+Most babies are not bothered by what their moms and parents choose to eat.
 After all, think of all the healthy babies breastfeeding in countries where spicy food is ubiquitous.
 Eating lots of different foods has the benefit of exposing your baby to new flavors, which can prepare them to eat a healthier, more varied diet when they’re bigger.
-Sure, if your baby is extra fussy, having a hard time sleeping, breaking out in a rash or having some funky poop, take note of the foods you’ve eaten.
+Sure, if your baby is extra fussy, having a hard time sleeping, breaking out in a rash, or having some funky poop, take note of the foods you’ve eaten and work with your health care team and IBCLC to determine what the root cause is.
 But without these symptoms, you’re fine to eat as you please.
 No need to stick to a bland breastfeeding diet.

 13. You can’t drink alcohol while breastfeeding.

 Do remember, though, that with drinking comes sleepiness.
-Falling asleep while nursing or co-sleeping after drinking is a bigger danger than alcohol passing through to your milk.
+Falling asleep with your baby in an unsafe position or place (on the couch for example) while nursing or co-sleeping after drinking is a bigger danger than alcohol passing through to your milk.

 14. Breastfeeding will make your breasts bigger or saggier.

 Every body is different.
-While many moms experience larger, fuller breasts while breastfeeding, their breast size and shape may change once they wean.
-The reason you may see a little sagging?
-It’s a combination of the heavier weight of your boobs when they’re full of milk, the inevitable passage of time and good old gravity.
-Your body mass index, number of pregnancies, pre-pregnancy breast size, age and history of smoking also factor in.
+While many parents experience larger, fuller breasts while breastfeeding, their breast size and shape may change once they wean.
+Pregnancy hormones lead to this change more than breastfeeding would.
+Genetics can play a part, but there are more than a handful of studies that have debunked this.
 Remember: Your body is nurturing and nourishing a little human being.
 Some changes are necessary to make that happen.
 All in all, it’s pretty amazing stuff.

 15. Exercise will make your milk sour.